natasha korotkova

 I am a theoretical linguist with strong interests in philosophy.
 I work on meaning.
 My research lies mainly at the intersection of formal semantics, formal pragmatics and philosophy of language, with forays into syntax, prosody, and epistemology, and always has a firm cross-linguistic component.

 My research program centers on knowledge and belief: (i) the many means languages have to express epistemic and doxastic notions, (ii) the formal tools we need to descibe them, (iii) how they relate to the architercture of discourse, and (vi) how they inform our understanding of the natural language ontology.
 The specific phenomena I have worked on include evidentiality, modality, subjective language, attitude ascriptions, clausal complementation, speech acts, and question bias.
+Starting in November 2025, I will look some of those questions in my NWO XS grant "The grammar of opinion".

 Contact me: n dot last name at ucla dot edu